Dental Disorders in Rabbits

 When researching complementary treatments, be aware of training and qualification requirements and give careful consideration to the health, nature, and needs of your rabbit.
 Be clear and realistic about your expectations and goals for treatment, which should prioritize your rabbit’s comfort and quality of life.

 by Marie Mead with Teresa Bradley Bays, DVM, CVA, DABVP (ECM), and Angela Lennox, DVM, Dipl ABVP (Avian)

 Copyright © 2013 by Marie Mead.
 Used by permission.
 All rights reserved.
 Portions of this article appeared in “Your Rabbit’s Teeth,” Bunny Mad (UK), Issue 9, Autumn/Winter 2009/10.

-I wish to extend my sincere gratitude to Dr. Teresa Bradley Bays and Dr. Angela Lennox for sharing their expertise in this article.
-Warm thanks also to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Susan Brown, Dr. Stephanie Crispin, Nancy and Gary McConville, and Karen Witzke for their review of and suggestions for this article. – Marie Mead
+I wish to extend my sincere gratitude to Dr. Teresa Bradley Bays and Dr. Angela Lennox for sharing their expertise in this article and to Dr. Susan Brown for her review of it.
+Warm thanks also to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Nancy and Gary McConville, and Karen Witzke for their suggestions. – Marie Mead

 Marie Mead has been involved in various capacities with animal rescue, advocacy, and education for over twenty years.
 She has made a home with special-needs rabbits and other animals, all of them rescues.
 Author (with collaborator Nancy LaRoche) of Rabbits: Gentle Hearts, Valiant Spirits – Inspirational Stories of Rescue, Triumph, and Joy, Marie has also written rabbit-related stories and articles for other publications.
 Additional writings have covered topics such as aging and the environment.